andrewhead/StackSkim/notes/planning/vis6.md

 ### A Toolkit for Composing Adaptive Annotations that Find and Explain Document Fragments Everywhere

+#### Prose

+People go through phases of indoctrination to new languages, crafts, and communities.
+(Or worse, they may be forever on their fringes, such as using statistics and math to perform statistics or machine learning.)
+These introductions may be met with frequent requests for clarifications during the person's behavior on the site.
+Failure to get questions answered can result in wasted time searching, and in extreme cases dropping projects.
+We propose reducing by 10x reduction in the frequency of information access failures, and a 10x improvement in speed of the time to access information clarifications that beginners are looking for.
+We believe this will lead to decreased frustration for learners in these communities.

+Currently, books and tutorials serve as introductions to a craft, and practice is needed to get to understand the language, practice, and terminology of a new community.
+But existing systems have neglected the ability of automation (and possibly NLP, site mining, common usage mining) to provide helpful web markups to answer most of the questions that beginners might have about online content.
+We believe that there has been yet to be work that takes a critical perspective of the value of shared annotations, and a view to how they would be most used for community newbies.

+We propose a toolkit with: ability to quarantine representative documents and learn a model for the document, development of simple explanations AND more complex explanations, and debugging examples for what is found based on the patterns and explanations generated (scrapes).
+Common Crawl search for first round.
+We vectorize documents based on style, tokens, and number of characters.
+Then we piggy back on an existing system like Hypothes.is or AnnotatorJS to show how this integrates with a larger community To evaluate the viability of this system, we have people build adaptive annotations for recipe ingredients, a new language, and Python builtins.
+We conduct a workshop with 4 people to elicit findings for the future.
+We will need access to a list of enthusiastic web hackers.
+I will spend 3 months developing prototypes, 1 month running a workshop, 1 month prototyping and testing the system.

+#### List

 Problem: People go through phases of indoctrination to new languages, crafts, and communities (or may be forever on their fringes, such as learning math).
 These introductions may be met with frequent requests for clarifications during the person's behavior on the site.
 Failure to get questions answered can result in wasted time searching, and in extreme cases dropping projects.
 Solution Impact: 10x reduction in the frequency of information access failures.
 Decreased frustration in these communities.
 Current Approach: Books and tutorials for introductions to the craft.
 Practice.
 Structured resources.